 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

-- Custom navigation
+- Custom navigation menus

 - Cloud storage integration

 - Automatically sell and manage advertising on your blog

 - Detect broken hyperlinks on your pages and email you reports

 - Redirect website pages